Does BIMI trickle down to subdomains and how to control subdomain BIMI display?

 Four parts of a working subdomain BIMI setup.

-The subdomain-specific record gives you precise control, but it also gives you more operational surface area.
-Each additional BIMI record means another SVG file, another certificate path if used, another HTTPS endpoint, and another DNS record that can break.
-For small teams, using parent fallback for ordinary subdomains and explicit records only for special cases is usually easier to maintain.
+The subdomain-specific record gives you precise control, but it also adds operational work.
+Each additional BIMI record means another SVG file, another certificate path if used, another HTTPS endpoint, and another DNS record to maintain.
+For small teams, parent fallback for ordinary subdomains and explicit records only for special cases is usually easier to manage.

 A practical rollout plan

-The safest rollout starts with authentication visibility, then moves to policy, then BIMI.
-I do not like starting with the logo because BIMI problems are often DMARC problems with a nicer-looking symptom.
+The safest rollout starts with authentication visibility, followed by policy enforcement and BIMI publication.
+Starting with the logo hides the real dependency because BIMI problems are often DMARC problems with a visible symptom.
 If reporting shows that one sending platform still fails domain matching, a BIMI record will not fix it.

 - Inventory: List every parent domain and subdomain that appears in visible From addresses.